It's safe and beneficial to exercise during pregnancy if your pregnancy is going well.

 Get advice from your GP or obstetrician before starting exercise if you:

-- are living with overweight or obesity, especially if your body mass index (BMI) is greater than 40
+- have excess weight or are living with obesity - especially if your body mass index (BMI) is greater than 40

-- are a smoker, especially if you have any smoking-related problems
+- smoke - especially if you have any smoking-related problems

-If you are not active or used to doing much physical activity, start your exercise gradually, for example with a 10 minute walk.
-Chat to your GP if you would like more advice about this.
+If you are not active or used to doing much physical activity, start exercising gradually.
+For example, start with a 10 minute walk.
+Talk to your GP if you would like more advice about this.